How to Recycle a T-shirt Into Yarn

 My son cleans out his dresser on a regular basis.
 He’s one of those neat-freaks (a trait he obviously did not inherit from me) and keeps his room super-organized!
 He had a pile of perfectly good t-shirts.
 I usually cut the shirts into pieces to use as rags for painting or staining but decided to go another route this time.

-I figured I would make “yarn” from the shirts and today, I’ll show you how I did this!
+I figured I would make “yarn” from the shirts and today, I’ll show you how to recycle a t-shirt into yarn!

 I started by cutting the hem off of the shirts.

 Then, I started cutting a narrow strip and continuing in a circle up the shirt to the sleeves.